jcjzl/Living-in-Boca-Raton/materials_DriedVegetables.md

 ![Dried Bamboo Shoot](driedBambooShoot.jpeg)
 *Dried Bamboo Shoot*

-Fresh bamboo shoot can be steamed and air dried, dried bamboo shoot has some special flavours than the fresh and suit for cooking with meat.
+Fresh bamboo shoot can be steamed and air dried, dried bamboo shoot has some special flavours than the fresh and suit for long hours cooking with meat.